vitessio/website/content/en/docs/19.0/user-guides/schema-changes/unmanaged-schema-changes.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB
 ```
 In the above, we run a direct, synchronous, blocking `ALTER TABLE` statement.
 Knowing the table is in `commerce` keyspace, Vitess autodetects the relevant shards, and then autodetects which is the `primary` server in each shard.
-It then directly invokes the `ALTER TABLE` statement on all shards (concurrently), and the `vtctlclient` command only returns when all are complete.
+It then directly invokes the `ALTER TABLE` statement on all shards (concurrently), and the `vtctldclient` command only returns when all are complete.

 When applying a new schema, where all statements are `CREATE TABLE` or `CREATE VIEW`, you may supply the flag `--batch-size=<n>`.
 For example: